oracle/tribuo/docs/Architecture.md

 for each `Label`.
 This is a reasonable baseline strategy to use for multi-label problems.

-Finally there are cross cutting module collections:
+Finally there are cross-cutting module collections:
 - Common provides shared infrastructure for the prediction tasks.
 - Interop provides infrastructure for working with large external libraries like TensorFlow and ONNX Runtime.
-- Util provides independent libraries that Tribuo uses for certain tasks:
-  InformationTheory is a library of information theoretic functions, and Tokens provides the interface Tribuo uses for tokenization along with implementations of several tokenizers.
+- Util provides independent libraries that Tribuo uses for certain tasks.
+For example, InformationTheory is a library of information theoretic functions , and Tokens provides the interface Tribuo uses for tokenization along with implementations of several tokenizers.

 ## Configuration, Options and Provenance

 Many of Tribuo's trainers, datasources and other classes implement the `Configurable` interface.
-This is provided by [OLCUT](https://github.com/oracle/olcut), and allows for runtime configuration of classes based on configuration files written in a variety of formats (the default format is xml, and json & edn are also available).
+This is provided by [OLCUT](https://github.com/oracle/olcut), and allows for runtime configuration of classes based on configuration files written in a variety of formats (The default format is xml. json & edn are also available).

 The configuration system is integrated into the command line arguments `Options` system build into OLCUT's `ConfigurationManager`.
 Values in